ylinlee/rate-restful-service/README.md

 ## Overview

 Api rest services with mongodb.
+To test it you can use chrome extension [Rest console](https://splash.riverbed.com/thread/4889).

 ## Install dependencies